Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 You could even use Jekyll to load a MongoDB database, which can be done by using a script in JavaScript and load different kinds of JSON files and structures at the same time or by just loading one JSON file directly.
 Here is a link to the documentation of <a href="https://docs.mongodb.com/manual/reference/program/mongoimport/" target="_blank" rel="noopener noreferrer">
 MongoDB</a>.

+## Final thoughts

+And last but not least: If  a collection of JSON objects is already available, you can use it in Jekyll as data, just like any other JSON of YAML file and produce the API endpoint from there.

 That's all there is to it.

 So now just use your imagination.
 There is more you can do with Jekyll, than with Jekyll on its own!